OIEIEIO/MoonWalker-HUD/README.md

 Time between Oct 1-2 2022

-The event was a first time experience and puts you in direct contact with some of the most interesting people on and off planet
+The event was a first time experience and puts you in direct contact with some of the most interesting people on and off planet.

-A variety of age groups, sincerely participating from all parts of the world
+A variety of age groups, sincerely participating from all parts of the world.

-Not withstanding the excitement and planning for some teams, others with a passion for SPACE also showed up with the intent to earn and learn their way to the next level
+Not withstanding the excitement and planning for some teams, others with a passion for SPACE also showed up with the intent to earn and learn their way to the next level.

+The arena is set the night before and opens in a flurry of discord servers and channels.
+Hundreds of participants show up, maybe thousands, who knows?

+Teams are scrambling to get their footing in the competition, with some having to start from scratch due to no-shows or last minute dropouts.

 MW-HUD is an AI learning interface